Jiayi-Zheng/Java_Permutations/README.md

     ● Permutations problem Solution
     ● Enter a string whose length is x
-    ● Enter how many characters chosen from this string ● Print out all possibles
+    ● Enter (y) the number of characters chosen from this string ● x >= y
+    ● Print out all possibles
     ● No UI, only algorithm